rust-lang/book/nostarch/chapter16.md

 By adding the `move` keyword before the closure, we force the closure to take ownership of the values it’s using rather than allowing Rust to infer that it should borrow the values.
-The modification to Listing 16-3 shown in Listing 16-5 will compile and run as we intend:
+The modification to Listing 16-3 shown in Listing 16-5 will compile and run as we intend.

 src/main.rs